mozilla/standards-positions/CONTRIBUTING.md

-  "ciuName": "The short tagname from caniuse.com for the feature, if available", "description": "A textual description; often, the spec's abstract", "id": "A fragment identifier for the positions table", "mozBugUrl": "The URL of the Mozilla bug tracking this specification, if available", "mozPosition": "under consideration", "mozPositionIssue": the number of the issue in this repo, if available,
+  "ciuName": "The short tagname from caniuse.com for the feature, if available", "description": "A textual description; often, the spec's abstract", "id": "A fragment identifier for the positions table", "mdnUrl": "The URL of the MDN page documenting this specification or feature, if available", "mozBugUrl": "The URL of the Mozilla bug tracking this specification, if available", "mozPosition": "under consideration", "mozPositionIssue": the number of the issue in this repo, if available,